 “… a cleverly plotted, deftly paced page-turner with deeply relatable characters.
 Everyone has a secret, everyone has an agenda, and Rick Treon dispenses the well-earned twists and reveals with the stiletto precision of a master.”

-— Heather Young, award-winning author of The Lost Girls and The Distant Dead
+— Heather Young, USA Today bestselling author of The Lost Girls and The Distant Dead

 “… invites you in like a glass of sweet tea, then knocks you off your feet like a fifth of whiskey.
 This is dirty Texas noir where nobody walks away clean.”

 — August Norman, award-winning author of Come and Get Me and Sins of the Mother

 “Let the Guilty Pay is an exciting original twist on the classic whodunit, resulting in a gripping page-turner you won’t be able to put down. … It’s the kind of book you’ll not so much read as inhale.”

 “Treon knows how to crank up the tension … a polished and absorbing (series) debut.”